alexozer/flitter/README.md

 ## Usage

+Create your splits:

-Copy an example splits file from the `examples` folder somewhere.
+Copy `examples/splits.scm` somewhere.
 Edit it and add your game and split information.
 Neither a personal best time nor gold segments are required.

 Launch flitter with your splits file:

 ```bash
 $ flitter my-splits.scm
 ```

+**Warning:** Don't edit your splits file while Flitter is running, your changes will be overwritten.

 ### Keybindings